skimcloud/TradeOracle/README_TradeOracle.md

 - `raw_trade_data.csv`: Raw trading data from BlackBoxStocks team trader Maria Chaudhry.
 - `aggregated_index_data.csv`: Aggregated data from multiple indices.
 - Other relevant datasets.
-For more insights on Maria Chaudhry's trading strategies, visit [her YouTube channel](https://www.youtube.com/watch?v=FfGfNnhXVFM).
+For more insights on Maria Chaudhry's trading strategies, visit [CheddarNews Interview](https://www.youtube.com/watch?v=FfGfNnhXVFM).

 ## Model Details
 The machine learning model in TradeOracle uses [algorithm details, e.g., Random Forest, Neural Networks] to predict the success of trades.
 It has been tested and validated with historical data, achieving [performance metrics, e.g., accuracy, precision].

 ## In Progress
 - **MetaLabeling**: Upcoming feature to enhance model accuracy and adaptability by applying meta-labeling techniques to the prediction process.

-## Contributing
-Contributions to TradeOracle are welcome.
-Please read the contributing guidelines before making a pull request.

-## License
-[License information]

-## Contact
-For support or queries, contact [Contact Information].